Larry Korn 1948-2019

 It was during Larry’s time on the farm that Masanobu Fukuoka published his book, The One-Straw Revolution in Japanese.

-How does this relation to the world of permaculture?
+How does this relate to the world of permaculture?

 It was Larry who introduced Masanobu Fukuoka to Bill Mollison!

 The first permaculture book was written by Bill Mollison and David Holmgren – called Permaculture One.
-As we understand it, Bill was often asked why there was no information in it on the growing of annual grains, and their reply?
-“We do not yet know how to do annual farming without tilling the soil.”
+As we understand it, Bill was often asked why there was no information in the book on the growing of annual crops and his reply?
+“We do not yet know how to do annual farming without the tilling soil which prepares a seedbed and slows down weeds.”

 As a result of this introduction, when Mollison penned the book, Permaculture Two, therein lies many references to Masanobu Fukuoka and the pioneering work he had done with to-till farming.